jellyfisheart/jellyfisheart/README.md

  Don't associate me with fandoms/other fans

- NGL I tend to avoid people who use "we" when talking about themselves..
-IDK it icks me out, I apologize

 # **I have no intentions on becoming closer with the following:**
 ## TLDR: DON'T BE A FUCKING FREAK
 - **RACISTS, ZIONISTS, ANTISEMITES, AND PEOPLE WHO SPOUT XENOPHOBIA.** It shouldn't have to be said but for good measure since I never know with this bum ass game